mruby-esp32/mruby-esp32/README.md

 ## How to use

 - You need a [Narya development board](https://github.com/kishima/narya_board).
 - ESP-IDF v3.2.2 is required.
-(Other version is not cofirmed)
+(Other version is not confirmed)

 1. Clone this repository